Jeb Bush: Early political career

 Bush volunteered for his father's campaigns in 1980 and 1988.
 During the 1980 campaign, Bush worked as an unpaid volunteer, and expressed great admiration for his father.
-In the mid-1980s, Bush got his start in Florida politics as the chairman of the Dade County Republican Party.
+In 1984, Bush got his start in Florida politics by becoming the chairman of the Dade County Republican Party.
 Dade County played an important role in the 1986 election of Bob Martinez to the governor's office.
-In return, Martinez appointed Bush as Florida's Secretary of Commerce.
-He served in that role from 1987 to 1988, before resigning to work on his father's presidential campaign.
+Despite statewide Republican leaders urging Bush and other county party officials to stay neutral in the Republican primary, Bush endorsed Martinez ahead of the runoff of the primary.
+In appreciation of Bush's support during his campaign, Martinez appointed him as Florida's secretary of commerce.
+Bush served in that role from 1987 to 1988, before resigning to work on his father's presidential campaign.

 Bush frequently communicated with his father's staff from 1981 through 1992.
-The younger Bush recommended Dexter Lehtinen for the post of U.S. Attorney for the Southern District of Florida and set up a meeting between the Bush Administration and Motorola.
+The younger Bush recommended Dexter Lehtinen for the post of U.S. attorney for the Southern District of Florida and set up a meeting between the Bush administration and Motorola.
 He also advocated for Cuban exiles living in South Florida, and supported the Cuban embargo.
 In 1990, Bush urged his father to pardon Orlando Bosch, a Cuban exile who had been convicted of firing a rocket into a Polish ship which was on passage to Cuba.
 Bosch was released from prison and granted residency in the U.S.

 In 1989, Bush was the campaign manager of Ileana Ros-Lehtinen, the first Cuban-American to serve in Congress, in her special election.